aghstrategies/com.aghstrategies.tsys/README.md

 + Process device payments from the Create Event Registration Form
 + Add a system check for if the Root Certificate is installed correctly
 + Refund a Contribution (not just individual payments)

+## Glossary
++ Genius Platform - The platform used to process transactions
++ Global Payments Integrated (GPI) - The company that owns the Genius platform
++ TSYS - The company that owned the Genius Platform before GPI but was bought and absorbed into GPI.